gcanti/gcanti.github.io/_posts/2014-09-29-javascript-types-and-sets.md

 f["justify"] = true;
 ```

-I am both so when I look at an hash, what I **see** is a function.
+When I look at an hash, what I **see** is a function.
 And from now on
 maybe you too.

 ## Tuples and Structs